kojodoc/kojodoc.github.io/tutorials/lessons-level1-sup/linear-radial-gradients.md

 setBackground(clr)
 ```

+**Q2a.** What do you think is a radial color gradient?

+**Q2b.** The above code creates a gradient from which point in the canvas to which points?

+**Q2c.** What is the start color of the gradient?
+What is the end color?

+---

 ### Explanation

 Function description:

-* `cm.radialGradient(cx, cy, c1, radius, c2, cyclic)` - Creates a radial color gradient btween color `c1` at the center of a circle positioned at `(x1, y1)` and color `c2` at a distance `radius` from the center.
+* `cm.radialGradient(cx, cy, c1, radius, c2, cyclic)` - Creates a radial color gradient between color `c1` at the center of a circle positioned at `(x1, y1)` and color `c2` at a distance `radius` from the center.
 The `cyclic` parameter specifies whether the gradient should be repeated or not.

 ---